 Sedentary lifestyles, prolonged sitting, or poor posture can lead to stiffness over time.

-If the muscles supporting the knee—such as the quadriceps and hamstrings—are weak or tight, they can contribute to knee pain and restricted movement.
+If the muscles supporting the knee—such as the quadriceps and hamstrings—are weak or tight, they can contribute to joint pain and restricted movement.
 Regular stretching and strength training can help prevent stiffness caused by muscle imbalances.

 For mild cases of knee stiffness, the RICE method (Rest, Ice, Compression, and Elevation) can help reduce swelling and ease discomfort.
-Applying ice for 15–20 minutes every few hours can minimize inflammation while keeping the knee elevated can promote circulation and healing.
+Applying ice for 15–20 minutes every few hours can minimize inflammation, while keeping the knee elevated can promote circulation and healing.

-For those experiencing knee osteoarthritis or inflammatory arthritis, over-the-counter NSAIDs like ibuprofen can help manage swelling and pain.
+For those experiencing knee osteoarthritis or inflammatory arthritis, over-the-counter NSAIDs like ibuprofen can help manage swelling and relieve pain.
 In more severe cases, corticosteroid or hyaluronic acid injections can help lubricate the joint and provide longer-lasting relief.

 If conservative treatments fail to provide relief, surgical options may be necessary.
 These can include: